cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/filters.md

 ![filters delete]( /images/ui/widgets/filters-delete.png )

-Clicking the `Add` button above the table opens the filter add modal allowing for creation of a new filter by specifying filter ID and filter rules.
+Clicking the `Add` button above the table opens the filter add modal allowing to create a new filter by specifying filter ID and filter rules.

 ## Defining filter rules